Group

 Second form of verb is used here.

-In negative or interrogatives sentences use did+1st form
+In negative or interrogatives sentences use did+1st

 Sub+ 2nd form+ obj.